Grindr: Divestiture and public listing (2020–present)

 In March 2020, Kunlun announced that it would sell its 98.59% stake in Grindr to U.S.-based San Vicente Acquisition LLC for $608.5 million.
 Grindr's senior management and core employees would continue to hold 1.41% of the company's shares after the transaction.
 Towards the end of the same year, Grindr was reported to have about 13 million monthly users.

 Grindr announced it will go public via SPAC in May 2022.
 This came to fruition in November 2022, when Grindr went public on the New York Stock Exchange.

 In May 2023, Grindr relaunched Grindr Web limited only to XTRA and Unlimited subscribers.
 In August 2023, Grindr mandated that all remote workers—including workers that were specifically hired with a "remote worker" designation—relocate to hub cities in New York, Chicago, Los Angeles, San Francisco and Washington D.C., providing workers with only two weeks advance notice to comply.
 By September 2023, 46% of Grindr's 178 workers either quit or were terminated due to non-compliance with the company's return to in-office work policy, in a damaging blow to employee retention.
-The Communications Workers of America (CWA) protested that the mandate was in response to employees' effort organize a union, and in response, they filed two lawsuits alleging unfair labor practices with the US National Labor Relations Board.
+The Communications Workers of America (CWA) protested that the mandate was in response to employees' effort to organize a union, and in response, they filed two lawsuits alleging unfair labor practices with the US National Labor Relations Board.